Juwan Morgan: Toronto Raptors (2021–2022)

 On December 22, 2021, Morgan signed a 10-day contract with the Toronto Raptors.

 Boston / Maine Celtics (2022)

 On January 1, 2022, Morgan was reacquired by the Maine Celtics after his 10-day contract expired.
 On March 28, he signed a 10-day contract with the Boston Celtics.
 On April 9, he signed a multi-year deal with the Celtics, allowing him to play through the playoffs.
 The Celtics reached the 2022 NBA Finals, but lost to the Golden State Warriors in 6 games.

 On July 9, 2022, Morgan was traded, alongside Nik Stauskas, Aaron Nesmith, Malik Fitts, Daniel Theis and a 2023 first-round pick, to the Indiana Pacers in exchange for Malcolm Brogdon.
 On July 14, Morgan was waived by the Pacers.

-Ontario Clippers (2022–present)
+Ontario Clippers (2022–2023)

 On September 24, 2022, Morgan signed with the Los Angeles Clippers, but was released 12 days later on October 4.

-On October 24, 2022, Morgan joined the Ontario Clippers training camp roster.
+On October 24, he joined the Ontario Clippers training camp roster.

+Runa Basket Moscow (2023–present)

+On September 11, 2023, Morgan signed with Runa Basket Moscow of the VTB United League.